SecretJuice/startup/notes.md

 ### React Routing
 React uses an interesting routing approach.
 It seems easy to use (at least here at the small scale), I wonder what this would look like at a larger scale.

+### React Lists
+React requires a top-level prop called "key" that acts as a unique identifier among the other items of the list.
+You don't have to use that key prop in the instantiated components, just as you create them